AndreaLaLupe/Hello_Collection/CONTRIBUTING.md

 - In case a language has different variations, the FileName must reflect which variation the language corresponds.
 For example: "Assembly(TurboAssembler).asm", "Assembly(MacroAssembler).asm"
 - The file must contain a Hello World Program
 - The file must compile
+- The text printed must be "Hello World!"
 - This repo is not limited to programming languages, Markup languages like HTML or Query languages like SQL are welcome as well.

 ## How to Collaborate: